Gadebridge Park attractions

 You will need to show your booking confirmation email on entry.

-Due to current COVID-19 restrictions, we will be limiting entry to a maximium of 30 people during two-hour sessions.
-To accommodate as many visitors as possible, the opening hours have changed and sessions will run every day from:
+We have now increased the maximum number of children from 50 to 100 per two-hour sessions.
+To accommodate as many visitors as possible, the opening hours will run every day from:

 - 9am - 11am

 - Midday - 2pm

 - 3pm - 5pm.

 There will be an hour break between each session to allow for essential cleaning to be carried out.

 The Splash Park will close for the season at 5pm on Sunday 3 October 2021.

 So everyone can enjoy the splash park, please familiarise yourself with the splash park rules: